momentohq/public-dev-docs/docs/cache/develop/api-reference/auth.md

 * Success
   - `apiKey`: string - the new API key
-  - `refreshToken`: string - a refresh token that can be used with the [RefreshAuthToken API](#refreshapikey-api) to refresh a token before it expires
+  - `refreshToken`: string - a refresh token that can be used with the [RefreshApiKey API](#refreshapikey-api) to refresh a token before it expires
   - `endpoint`: string - the HTTP endpoint the Momento client should use when making requests
   - `expiresAt`: Timestamp - the timestamp at which the token will expire
 * Error